mxochicale/hai2017/article/reviews/review1/README.md

    In the experiment, participant were asked to imitate ten upper arm movements performed by NAO at a constant speed of 30 frames per seconds.

+## Firs Review
+I tackle each of the request for the Reviewer 1 as well as some modifications with the results figures, the abstract and some typos.
+I also extend the experiment section and fused with experiment design and rename some of the subsections.